-The Committee reviewed its terms of reference and recommended amendments to the Board.
-The Committee's priorities in respect of 2021 were approved as part of its Work Programme 2021.
+The Committee undertook a review of its own effectiveness and reported to the Board on its review.
+The Committee's priorities in respect of 2022 were approved as part of its Work Programme 2022.

 Credit Committee Report

 The Committee operates under delegated authority from the Board of HBFI which has ultimate responsibility for the credit risk of HBFI.
 Commensurate with the risk appetite approved by the Board, and subject to agreed credit policies, the Credit Committee is responsible for the approval of credit applications in line with the credit approval authority as set out in the Delegated Authority Policy approved by the Board.